Hotel operator fires ‘hotel associates’ involved in the death of Black man pinned to the ground - KESQ

 Hyatt has joined Mitchell’s family “in their calls for transparency, accountability and justice for this senseless tragedy,” the hotel chain said Wednesday, adding criminal charges should be filed against the Aimbridge Hospitality employees involved.

-The local prosecutor is investigating Mitchell’s death as a homicide, he said Wednesday, but Milwaukee Police are not considering the incident as a criminal investigation because there isn’t any evidence of “blunt force,” Crump has said.
+The local prosecutor is investigating Mitchell’s death as a homicide, he said Wednesday, but Milwaukee Police were not considering the incident as a criminal investigation because there wasn’t any evidence of “blunt force,” Crump has said.

+The Milwaukee County District Attorney’s office is awaiting the full results of Mitchell’s autopsy, which “will inform the ongoing police investigation into” his death and “allow our office to comprehensively evaluate the actions leading up to” his death “from the perspective of potential criminal liability,” District Attorney John Chisholm said Wednesday in a statement.

 Crump’s office obtained an affidavit from an unidentified hotel employee who claimed he reluctantly helped hold down Mitchell after being ordered to do so by a security guard, the attorney said.
 Crump said he would turn the document over to prosecutors but did not release it publicly.